-Check Your Lights
+Winter Driving Tip 2: Check Your Lights

-Get Some Winter Tires and Chains
+Winter Driving Tip 3: Get Winter Tires and Chains

 If that’s not enough, the study also found that winter tires reduce collisions by 38% when compared to standard tires.
 In other words, winter tires make for some ultra-safe winter driving.
 Same concept goes with chains as well.
 They’ll help your tires maintain extra traction when driving in the snow—even for tires that aren’t intended to drive on slippery terrains.

-Get Some Frame-less Windshield Wipers
+Winter Driving Tip 4: Get Frame-less Windshield Wipers

 Believe it or not, getting the right windshield wipers makes all the difference in the winter.
 And sure, you’re metal-framed wipers get the job done.
 But they also have a habit of skipping and streaking water across you’re windshield when they get cold.
 And in worst-case-scenarios, they can even break.